volta-cli/website/subdomains/docs/_guide/understanding.md

 ### Installing package binaries

-{% include warn.html content="This feature is in development." %}

 With `volta install`, you can also install command-line tools that are distributed via npm packages.
 For example, the [`vuepress`](https://www.npmjs.com/package/vuepress) package includes an executable of the same name:

 ```sh